 People feel more and more insignificant, cut-off and powerless than ever before.
-We are buried in a mountain of information, technology, gadgets, goods and manufactured complexities.
+We are buried in a mountain of information, technology, gadgets, goods, and manufactured complexities.
 We are lost and rendered nearly invisible in a digital snowstorm of super-connectivity.
 It is a form of anonymity through mass-connection.
-True community has been nearly eviscerated, and a tactile-less mockery of community has been put in its place.
-Houses and apartments have become cubical prison-tombs, where millions of screen-irradiated mummies hide from the sunlight, nature, and genuine social interaction.
+True community has been nearly eviscerated, and a tactile-less mockery of community, in the form of social media, has been put in its place.
+Houses and apartments have become cubicle prison-tombs, where millions of screen-irradiated mummies hide from the sunlight, nature, and genuine social interaction.
 People have social anxiety because of their lack of experience relating to humans in person.
-At airports and restaurants people eat alone, and strangers seldom talk.
+At airports and restaurants, people eat alone, and strangers seldom talk.
 Everyone is texting, emailing, rushing, surfing and being connection-entertained with social media, and yet somehow, we are tragically ALONE.